ajaykarwal/ajaykarwal-v7/content/posts/2020-02-27-how-to-add-css.md

 }
 ```

-As with the `<style>` tag, cascading rules also apply when using linked style sheets.
+As with the `<style>` tag, cascading rules also apply when using linked stylesheets.

 ### Pros